highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/14.creating-and-securing-your-domain/docs.md

 	- **Rez**: A user can create/instantiate ("rez") entities for an unlimited amount of time
 		- They will have full access to the Create menu
 	- **Rez Temporary**: A user can *temporarily* rez entities that have a default lifetime of 1 hour
+		- They will still have full access to the Create menu
 	- **Rez Certified**: A user can rez pre-approved and entities and scripts from the Marketplace for an unlimited amount of time
 	- **Rez Temporary Certified**: A user can rez pre-approved entities or scripts from the Marketplace with a set lifetime that also defaults to 1 hour
 	- **Write Assets**: A user can add assets (models, audio, or other files) to your asset server (your domain's file storage space)